emile-reynaud/pdf2jpg-conv/README.md

 # PDF2JPGconv

-This is a PDF to JPEG converter with GUI built using python.
+This is a PDF to JPEG converter with GUI built using Python.

 The libraries used in this program are tkinter, pdf2image and os.